WoodySlum/smarties.io/doc/DOCUMENTATION.md

 ### setAlarm

-Set alarm from ageneric JSON object
+Set alarm from a generic JSON object

 **Parameters**